 “The irony is that the answer does not lie in transport, it lies in how we design our cities.”
 Krygsman explains that legacy spatial planning has created divides in cities, which makes traveling to and from outlying, often poorer neighborhoods, more expensive for those who live there.
 This affects the system, because “to lower the cost of travel, the transport is of very poor quality”.

 Taking a long term view, he says better designed lower-income neighbourhoods could create less reliance on public transport, possibly enhance system quality, and therefore make the country “more resilient to these types of shocks”.

 Commuting in a Covid-19 world

-But the public transport system in South Africa is a large, multifaceted beast.
-Adapting to the longer-term risk of Covid-19 will require complex solutions, political will and careful negotiations.
+But the public transport system in South Africa is a very large, multi-faceted beast.
+Adapting to the longer-term risk of COVID-19 will require complex solutions, political will, and careful negotiations.

 In the meantime, for the drivers spraying hand sanitiser at Bosman, and ranks like it around the country, changes are possible, but difficult.

 Charles says that even though some commuters have trouble complying “we as people, if we can follow the rules, we can win this”.